 The unit is equipped with a field make-up box on the left hand side of the cabinet.
 The make-up box may be moved to the right side of the furnace to facilitate installation.
-If the make-up box is moved to the right hand side, clip the wire ties that bundle the wires together.
+If the make-up box is moved to the right side, clip the wire ties that bundle the wires together.
+The excess wire must be pulled into the blower compartment.
 Secure the excess wire to the existing harness to protect it from damage.

-Refer to figure 20 for schematic wiring diagram and troubleshooting and table 9 for field wiring.
+Refer to figure 20 for schematic wiring diagram and troubleshooting.